heritage-happenings/heritage-happenings.github.io/HOME.md

 Thank you testing this web site!

-As with so many first efforts, there is a lack of content and a number of design issues.
+As with so many first efforts, there is a lack of organization and a number of design issues.

 Fingers crossed: both these issues are dealt with in due course.
 In the mean time, please send your comments, thoughts and suggestions to Theo.